ag-computational-bio/bakrep/README.md

 # :hammer_and_wrench:  Installation

 The workflow is written in [Nextflow](https://www.nextflow.io/docs/latest/index.html) and all tools are installed via [Conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).
+Python3 is also required to create the result json files.

 Clone the repository: